 It is a waste of time, money and environmental pollution too

-In the first place they got NO right to change/determine the maintenance intervals (including oil change) without written guidance from the manufacturer.
+In the first place, they got NO right to change/determine the maintenance intervals (including oil change) without written guidance from the manufacturer.

-In meeting with the automotive manufacturer needs lubricant makers too continue raising the bar with stringiest quality measures, primarily to reduce emissions, rather the burn.
+In meeting with the automotive manufacturer needs lubricant makers too continue raising the bar with stringiest quality measures, primarily to reduce emissions, rather than the burn.

-Now, in a tier 1 automobiles meeting with EU standards (or with similar like EPA & Bharat) the amount of degradation of oil is much lesser than we experienced in the past.
+Now, in tier 1 automobiles meeting with EU standards (or with similar like EPA & Bharat) the amount of degradation of oil is much lesser than we experienced in the past.

 Atop all this, auto manufacturers have classified certain conditions as severe conditions.
-And its a fact that driving conditions affect the life of engine lubricants.
+And it’s a fact that driving conditions affect the life of engine lubricants.
 The quoted list is from a manufacturer and the chart is from an expert.